artemiscloud/activemq-artemis-operator/docs/help/operator.md

        someKey: "somevalue"
 ```

-## Custom mods via a strategic merge patch
+## Custom Modifications via a Strategic Merge Patch

 Occasionally it is necessary to make customisations to the spec of a managed resource.
-The `resourceTemplate. patch` attribute can be used to apply such customisations.
+The `resourceTemplate.patch` attribute can be used to apply such customisations.
 The `patch` is appled by the operator using a [strategic merge](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/#notes-on-the-strategic-merge-patch) before submitting to the api server.
 In the following example, a custom security context is added to the internal broker container of the managed StatefulSet by patching just the required attribute.
 Note: `name` is the mergeKey, it must match that of the managed container with the CR.Name prefix:

 ```yaml